 Two examples:

-• We’ve seen several projects like xargo and wargo which download and build the toolchains you need to target different platforms.
+, for example. - We’ve seen several projects like xargo and wargo which download and build the toolchains you need to target different platforms.
 Consistent with Nick’s suggestion that cargo integrate rustup’s functionality, it would be great if it also supported a way to download even the more unusual components of the toolchain you might use.

 The more that the user experience of different frameworks operating in different domains is the same, the easier it is for users to transfer their knowledge from one domain.
 It would be great for cargo to enable a world in which Rust can be a bridge from one domain for another - imagine a web developer who writes a web app to learn Rust, but then wants to try writing an embedded project - this shift is much smaller the more the toolchain and language can be the same in both cases.